MultiSafepay/docs/content/payment-methods/google-pay-integration.md

 You will call this function from the **Google Pay** button event handler in the next step.
 This way, attributes like the `totalPrice` can be updated up until the customer chooses to pay.

-For more information about the `transactionInfo` object, see Google Pay&nbsp;–&nbsp;[TransactionInfo](https://developers.google.com/pay/api/web/reference/request-objects#TransactionInfo).
+For more information about the `transactionInfo` object, see Google Pay – [TransactionInfo](https://developers.google.com/pay/api/web/reference/request-objects#TransactionInfo).

 ## merchantInfo values